 A short span before the final sets of turns, near the 8.2-kilometer (5.1-mile) point, you cross a narrow ridge that provides pretty views of the arroyo below.

-The trail ends at the rustic Rancho Las Canoas, nestled in a peaceful canyon at a historical focal point of the ranches.
+The trail ends at Rancho Las Canoas, nestled in a peaceful canyon, a historical focal point of the ranches.
 If this first introduction to our signature trail only whets your appetite, be sure to sign up for one of our Ride & Barbeque Days to enjoy this phenomenal MTB trail for hours of uninterrupted bliss!

 In September 2015, expert and extreme riders thoroughly tested the Santa Rosa mountain biking trail.

 We were honored to have extreme mountain biking pioneer Hans Rey as a guest in our El Sargento bike shop and on our ranches in February 2017.
 Many thanks to Rick Campbell who posted this six-minute video on YouTube of riding the Santa Rosa with the legendary No Way Rey.
 In addition to commemorating this special occasion, the clip provides a glimpse of the trail's switchbacks and scenery.